dguerr45/HDL-Samples/Parking Permit Machine - VHDL/README.md

 To whom this may concern,

 In this folder you will find a project of mine from when I was studying at UC Irvine.
-This project was to create a Finite State Machine representing a PPM with restricted inputs and limited outputs to focus on the fundamentals of working with VHDL within the Xilinx software.
+This project was to create a Finite State Machine representing a Parking Permit Machine (PPM) with restricted inputs and limited outputs to focus on the fundamentals of working with VHDL within the Xilinx software.

 I revised the Structural file I included within this folder, as I remembered that the Boolean Equations could have been reduced but I didn't bother to when originally creating this project.
 Dissatisfied upon re-opening the Structural file and seeing the Boolean Equations in how large/messy they appeared, I updated their respective portions.